Notes on the Geography of Israel: The Dead Sea, Ein Gedi, and Masada

 The name "Ein Gedi" means "spring of the ibex," and ibex there are, singularly tame.

-South of Ein Gedi, the butte of Masada, accessed either by trail or cable car.
-Gotta stand in line: we're gonna have lots of company.
+South of Ein Gedi, this is the butte of Masada, accessed either by trail or cable car.
+You hike up; it's good for you.

 Up top.
 Groups listen soberly and without a trace of skepticism as tour leaders recount the history of Josephus, who tells of Romans conquering the place and finding only the bodies of families who had committed suicide rather than face slavery.
 This is powerful stuff--the kind of story that builds national identity.